InnerSourceCommons/managing-innersource-projects/README.md

 * [Example Question](./measuring/gqm_example/gqm_example_question.md)
 * [Example Metric](./measuring/gqm_example/gqm_example_metric.md)

-We interconnect our goals, questions, and metrics.
+We interconnect our goals, questions, and metrics (GQM).
 This approach not only expands our documentation of these aspects but also keeps it well-organized.

 ## References